ayushsingh76/ayushsingh76/README.md

 📧 Email Me 👉 ✉️ ayushsingh755999@gmail.com

-For collaboration, Sql & Powerbi projects, or learning opportunities 😊
+For collaboration, Sql & Power bi projects, or learning opportunities 😊

 🔭 I’m currently working on:
 Data Analysis projects using Sql and Powerbi with real-world datasets